freeCodeCamp/freeCodeCamp/guide/english/vue/index.md

 ## Introduction

 Vue.js is a progressive framework for building user interfaces.
-It's core is focused on only the "view" layer and can be easily intergrated with existing libraries and projects.
+Its core is focused on only the "view" layer and can be easily intergrated with existing libraries and projects.
-But on the other hand, Vue.js can also be leveraged to create powerful single page applications by integrating with extensions such as `vue-router` and `vuex`.
+But on the other hand, Vue.js can also be leveraged to create powerful single page applications by integrating with extensions such as `vue-router` for page routing and `vuex` for state management.

 It's main attributes are the following:
 * It's approchable: if you know basic HTML, CSS & JavaScript - then you'll be writing apps in Vue.js in no time!